 Although you will likely find it easier to create new messages or documents with dictation, it is also possible to dictate text into text that already exists by tapping the existing text to place the insertion point/cursor and the tapping the microphone.
 The new dictated text will be inserted at your cursor.

 Practice: Here is a practice exercise that you can use to start developing your dictation skills.

-Launch the Mail App and tap the Compose icon to create a new email message.
+Launch the Mail App on your iphone and tap the Compose icon to create a new email message.

-Tap into the message body and read the following.
-The punctuation and instructions are in bold but should also be read:
+Tap into the message body and read the following script.
+The punctuation and instructions are in bold but should also be read.

 Hi Sally Comma New Paragraph